qsimeon/worm-graph/README.md

    - predict the identity of the neuron given the trace (node prediction).
    - predict whether or not there exist an edge (edge prediction).
    - predict the behavior of the worm from its neural activity.
-- Goals for next week + future:
+- Goals for the future:
    - still don't have networks that surpass the baseline.
    - see whether we can do better with a GNN with/without connectome constraint.
     - do we need additional biological information.